petabridge/azure-app-service-akkadotnet/README.md

 We will use PowerShell, Azure CLI, and the provided .bicep files to automate our Azure resource creation.
 In PowerShell, navigate to the project directory and deploy the resources using [az deployment group create](https://docs.microsoft.com/en-us/cli/azure/deployment/group#az-deployment-group-create).

-Please replace _<resource-group-name>_ with the name of the Azure Resource Group you created earlier and replace _<unique-application-name>_ with a unique name to identify your web application.
+Replace _\<resource-group-name>_ with the name of the Azure Resource Group you created earlier and replace _\<unique-application-name>_ with a unique name to identify your web application.

 ```shell
 az deployment group create `